Tupevarj/SurgeryRoomSimulation/Examples/Assignments/A4/README.md

 Chart showing correlation presented below is from [correlation](covariances.xlsx) excel sheet, where full calculations can be found.

 ![Correlation](./correlation_sample_interval.png)

+Chart showing correlation presented below is from [correlation](covariances-length.xlsx) excel sheet, where full calculations can be found.
 ![Correlation](./correlation_sample_length.png)

 The results show that with higher interval (>= 8000 time units) between invidual samples, correlation between the samples is negligible.